better-internet/radworks-docs/docs/getting-started.md

 - `rad help`: See all the commands provided by `rad`.
 - `rad self`: See information about your current profile and display name, URN, Peer ID, and keys.
 - `rad ls`: View a list of your synced Radicle projects.
+- `rad auth`: Create and manage multiple Radicle identities with profiles.
 - `rad [command] --help`: See additional options for an individual command.

 Read more about CLI workflows in the [`rad` man